Education:The University of Glasgow (2012-2017)

 Favourite thing to do in my job: Being the first person in the world to find out a new thing

-I'm from Scotland but I live in England.
+About Me: I'm from Scotland but I live in England.
 During the day I spend my time working as a scientist in a lab.
 In my spare time I enjoy going to the gym, baking and spending time with friends and family.

 I grew up in a town in Scotland and I love all things scottish – including haggis, tartan and irn-bru.
 I now live on the South coast of England by the sea and I enjoy spending time at the beach.
 In the future I want to try some watersports.